onionshare/onionshare/docs/source/advanced.rst

       --auto-stop-timer SECONDS
-                                Stop onion service at scheduled time (N seconds from now) --no-autostop-sharing     Share files: Continue sharing after files have been sent (the default is to stop sharing) --data-dir data_dir       Receive files: Save files received to this directory --webhook-url webhook_url
+                                Stop onion service at scheduled time (N seconds from now) --no-autostop-sharing     Share files: Continue sharing after files have been sent (the default is to stop sharing) --log-filenames           Log file download activity to stdout --qr                      Display a QR code in the terminal for share links --data-dir data_dir       Receive files: Save files received to this directory --webhook-url webhook_url
                                 Receive files: URL to receive webhook notifications